PeridexisErrant/Scripts-for-the-Starter-Pack/README.md

 #### ../pack_update_script.py
 NOT INTENDED FOR END USERS; published here because someone might be interested and version control is good for me.

 A python script I wrote to help avoid forgetting to update various parts of the pack when a new version of DF is released.
 Run from the parent folder of the starter pack, it will check various configuration files are up to date and other files exist.
-Currently acts as a glorified checklist, but I plan to at some point soon expand it to actually make the needed changes instead of just checking for them.
+It's been upgraded from check list to assistant, it can now update some configuration files (mostly paths to the DF folder, which includes a version string.

 =================================